microsoft/terminal/oss/chromium/base/numerics/README.md

 When making exact calculations—such as for buffer lengths—it's often necessary to know when those calculations trigger an overflow, undefined behavior, or other boundary conditions.
-The `CheckedNumeric` template does this by storing a bit determining whether or not some arithmetic operation has occured that would put the variable in an "invalid" state.
+The `CheckedNumeric` template does this by storing a bit determining whether or not some arithmetic operation has occurred that would put the variable in an "invalid" state.
 Attempting to extract the value from a variable in an invalid state will trigger a check/trap condition, that by default will result in process termination.